hl2vr/hl2vr.github.io/_pages/knownissues.md

 If you are still facing issues, we recommend reaching out to the Steam support as these issues are out of our control.

+### Episode 2 doesn't launch, can't find game executable

+Episode 2 gets installed into a folder called "Half-Life 2 VR 2177760", and refuses to launch due to not being able to find the game executable

+This is a Steam bug we cannot fix.
+The recommended workaround is to uninstall all 3 mods, then re-install only Episode 2 VRy.
+It should then install everything into the correct folder.
+You can reinstall HL2 VR and Ep1 VR afterwards.

 <br />

 ---